| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 added ten points to create breathing room from Sweet Briar (the Vixens were only a point behind before the class but then four

-Team Novice Equitation: 1.
+points behind with two team classes remaining). | Team Novice Equitation: 1.
 Madelyn Whitley, Emory and Henry College.

 2. Anne Hummer, Purdue University.
 3. Sarah Southard, Sweet Briar College.